Ebola outbreak in Congo declared a global health emergency

 "This essentially serves as a call to the international community that they have to step up appropriate financial and technical support," she said but warned that countries should be wary of imposing travel or trade restrictions.

-"Those restrictions would actually restrict the flow of goods and health care workers into affected countries so they are counterproductive," she said.
+Such restrictions "would actually restrict the flow of goods and health care workers into affected countries so they are counterproductive," she said.
 Future emergency declarations might be perceived as punishment and "might result in other countries not reporting outbreaks in the future, which puts us all at greater risk."

 WHO had been heavily criticized for its sluggish response to the West Africa outbreak, which it repeatedly declined to declare a global emergency until the virus was spreading explosively in three countries and nearly 1,000 people were dead.
 Internal documents later showed WHO held off partly out of fear a declaration would anger the countries involved and hurt their economies.